Flank/flank-dashboard/metrics/firebase/docs/features/builds_aggregation/01_firestore_builds_aggregation.md

 #### Distributed counter

-As we've described above, the [FieldValue.increment](#FieldValue.increment) method has a limitation to one write per second per document.
+As we've described above, the [FieldValue.increment](#fieldvalueincrement) method has a limitation to one write per second per document.
 If we have a more frequent counter updates, we should create a distributed counter.

 It is a document with a subcollection of "shards", and the value of the counter is the sum of the value of the shards.

 To increment the counter, choose a random "shard" and increment the count.
 To get the total count, query for all "shards" and sum their count fields.

-With that, we can increase our write document limit to the count of "shards"(e.g.g if we have 50 shards, that means 50x more writes compare with the simple increment method).
+With that, we can increase our write document limit to the count of "shards" (e.g., if we have 50 shards, that means 50x more writes compare with the simple increment method).

 There are certain disadvantages of this approach.
 With too few shards, some transactions may have to retry before succeeding, which will slow writes.
 With too many shards, reads become slower and more expensive.
 Also, as we have a subcollection of "shards" that we must load, so the cost of reading a counter value increases.